 \section{Abstract}

 Many mathematical imaging problems are posed as non-convex optimization problems.
 When numerically tractable global optimization procedures are not available, one is often interested in testing ex post facto whether or not a locally convergent algorithm has found the globally optimal solution.
-When the problem is formulated in terms of maximizing the likelihood function of using a statistical model, a local test of global optimality can be constructed.
-In this paper, we develop such a test, based on a global maximum validation function proposed by Biernacki, under the assumption that the statistical distribution is in the generalized location family, a condition often satisfied in inverse problems.
-In addition, a new reparameterization and embedding is presented that exploits knowledge about the forward operator to improve the global maximum validation function.
-It is shown that the reparameterized embedding can be gainfully applied to a physically-motivated joint-inverse problem arising in camera-blur estimation.
-Improved accuracy and reduced computation are demonstrated for the proposed global maximum testing method.
+When the problem is formulated in terms of maximizing the likelihood function under a statistical model for the measurements, one can construct a statistical test that a local maximum is in fact the global maximum.
+A one-sided test is proposed for the case that the statistical model is a member of the generalized location family of probability distributions, a condition often satisfied in imaging and other inverse problems.
+We propose a general method for improving the accuracy of the test by reparameterizing the likelihood function to embed its domain into a higher dimensional parameter space.
+We show that the proposed global maximum testing method results in improved accuracy and reduced computation for a physically-motivated joint-inverse problem arising in camera-blur estimation.

 \keywords{inverse problems \and parameter estimation \and maximum likelihood \and global optimization \and local maxima}

 \PACS{42.30.-d \and 02.30.Zz \and 02.70.Rr \and 02.60.Cb}